towersvault/shinpokered/README.md

 - Pokedex uses metric units.
 - Apply the ips patch to a USA Blue rom.

-Important Note: If you are using a save file from a previous version, you might be blocked by invisible walls upon loading the game.
-To fix this, you must use the Softlock Warp detailed below to teleport back to Pallet Town.
+***Updating Your Save File***

-Notice: New patches might crash or have issues upon loading a save from a previous patch.
+New patches might crash or have issues upon loading a save from a previous patch or an unpatched game.
 To prevent this from happening, prepare your save file in the following way:
 --> Deactivate all special options (such as 60fps mode and NPC toggles).
 --> Save in the outdoor Pallet Town map.
+You might be blocked by invisible walls upon loading the game.
+To fix this, you must use the Softlock Warp detailed below to teleport back to Pallet Town.

 Title Screen  (GBC Palettes)